-Walk in Cages
+Walk in Fruit and Vegetable Cages

 Our walk in aluminium fruit and vegetable cages come complete with a door and everything you need to protect your crops.
 Standing at 1.9m (6ft 3in) these cages offer plenty of room to work under and walk in.

 The framework of our walk in cages are connected by robust uv stabilised joiners making each structure strong and sturdy.

 All cages include a door which can be fitted on any side of the cage.

 Kits come complete with anchors for extra stability and for ease of erection.
 They also include ties, 's' hooks and steel pegs for securing the netting.

 Bird/Fruit Netting - Poultry/Fruit Netting for the sides (17mm x 17mm mesh) and our black bird netting for the roof (20mm x 20mm mesh)

 Protection Butterfly Netting - Black plastic mesh (7mm x 7mm)

 Soft Butterfly - Black soft mesh (7m x 5mm mesh)